Dev-Fizet/Smart-Barrier-Sefety-IoT/README.md

-#Smart Security for INdustry IoT
+# Smart Security for Industry IoT